 PHAC activated the Health Portfolio Operations Centre to support effective coordination of federal, provincial, and territorial preparedness and response to the emergence of COVID-19.
 PHAC has also published the F/P/T public health repose plan for biological events, which you can reference for more information.

 Government of Canada – Coronavirus Disease (COVID-19): Canada’s Response (English & French)

 Government of Canada – 2019 Novel Coronavirus: Prevention and Risks (English & French)

 The government of Canada issued risk-informed decision-making guidelines for workplaces and businesses during the COVID-19 pandemic.

 Vulnerable populations & COVID-19

-Some Canadians are at higher risk of getting the infection and to develop severe complications associated with COVID-19 due to socio-economic and health status.
-The government of Canada has issued information on how organizations can support vulnerable population during COVID-19.
+Some Canadians are at higher risk of getting an infection and to develop severe complications associated with COVID-19 due to socio-economic and health status.
+The government of Canada has issued information on how organizations can support vulnerable populations during COVID-19.
+(English & French)

 Travel Advisory for Canadians

 The Public Health Agency of Canada (PHAC) issued a Travel Health Notice level 3, outlining the potential dangers to Canadian travellers and the Canadian public.
 PHAC is recommending that Canadians should avoid all Non-essential travel outside of Canada.
-If you are a returning traveller, self-isolate for 14 days upon return from travel outside of Canada.
-Monitor your health for fever, cough or difficulty in breathing, continue to self-isolate and contact public health authority.
-They also ask that they contact the local public health authority in your province or territory within 24 hours of arriving in Canada from Italy, Iran or Hubei province (China).
+Self-isolation for 14 days is mandatory upon return from travel outside of Canada.
+Compliance with this order is subject to verification and enforcement.
+Those in violation may face transfer to a quarantine facility as well as fine or imprisonment.
+Any person experiencing fever, cough or difficulty in breathing, should continue to self-isolate and contact the local public health authority in their province or territory

 Government of Canada-Coronavirus Disease (COVID-19): Travel advice (English & French)